 3 ways you can use Power BI to access ERP data

-Within Power BI there’s a host of different access paradigms that allow for access of this data, and a few options for organizational controls.
-Let’s look at the different paradigms possible for ERP access, and the options for organization-wide distribution of reporting that follow these options for data accessibility.
+Within Power BI, there’s a host of different access paradigms that allow for access to this data and a few options for organizational controls.
+Let’s look at the different paradigms possible for ERP access and the options for organization-wide distribution of reporting that follow these options for data accessibility.

 Option 1: Direct query mode

-Power BI has a host of connectors that can be modified or can directly access your ERP system, including connectors to SAP BW, HANA, Dynamics NAV, Oracle, IBM and others.
-Many organizations choose to enable direct query mode within Power BI in order to access data within their ERP.
-This comes with challenges, as oftentimes, ERP data is not structured for easy analysis within Power BI.
+Power BI has a host of connectors that can be modified or directly access your ERP system, including connectors to SAP BW, HANA, Dynamics NAV, Oracle, IBM, and others.
+Many organizations choose to enable direct query mode within Power BI to access data within their ERP.
+But this becomes challenging, as ERP data is often not structured for easy analysis within Power BI.

 Option 2: Import mode